Chris Fletcher ’11

 Please submit all undergraduate and graduate transcripts (if any) via LSAC's Credential Assembly Service (CAS).

-Transcripts for all previously attended colleges and universities must be sent directly to CAS.
+Transcripts for all colleges and universities previously attended must be sent directly to CAS.
 If you receive additional grades, you should submit an updated transcript to the Credential Assembly Service, so they can send updated information to the law school.
 While an undergraduate transcript without a date of conferral can be submitted with your initial application, the transcript is not considered final without the date of conferral.

 Transcripts for graduate work should be submitted to CAS.